ARA Libertad (1892)

-ARA Libertad was a battleship that served in the Argentine Navy between 1892 and 1947, and with the Argentine Coast Guard as a pilot station ship from 1947 to 1968.
+ARA Libertad was a coastal defense ship that served in the Argentine Navy between 1892 and 1947, and with the Argentine Coast Guard as a pilot station ship from 1947 to 1968.
 It was the seventh Argentine naval ship with this name.

 Design

-Libertad was a battleship designed mainly for coastal and riverine use, being classified by the Argentine Navy as "Riverine Battleship" (Spanish: Acorazado de Río); in the 1902 edition of Jane's Fighting Ships it was listed as "Coast Service Battleship".
+Libertad was a coastal defense ship designed mainly for coastal and riverine use, being classified by the Argentine Navy as "Riverine Battleship" (Spanish: Acorazado de Río); in the 1902 edition of Jane's Fighting Ships it was listed as "Coast Service Battleship".

 The ship was 240 ft long overall and 230 ft between perpendiculars, with a beam of 43 ft and a draft of 13 ft.
 Displacement was 2330 LT.
 It had a steel hull subdivided by transverse and longitudinal bulkheads, with a ram at its bow.
 A 8 in thick armoured belt of compound armour, backed by 9 in of teak ran over two-thirds of the ship's length.
 The belt was 5 ft deep, with its upper edge just above the waterline.
 Armoured transverse bulkheads were at the fore and aft end of the belt, with the forward bulkhead being 8 in thick and the aft bulkhead 6 in.
 An armoured deck ran the length of the ship, and was 1 in thick over the belt and 2 in thick at the ends of the ship.
 The ship's conning tower was protected by 4 in of armour, while the main guns were protected by 8-5 in thick barbettes topped by a 5 in armoured hood.1+3/4 in thick gunshields were fitted to the ship's secondary armament.

 The ship was propelled by two four-cylinder vertical compound steam engines, rated at 2780 ihp, fed by steam from four cylindrical boilers.
 This gave a speed of 14.2 kn.
 The ship had a single mast and funnel.
 The mast differed slightly from the one in its sister Independencia.

 As designed, its main battery had two 240mm Krupp guns (one at the bow and the other at the stern) on Vavasseur mountings protected with armoured shields, and two quick-firing 120mm Elswick guns on each side.
 The secondary battery had four 47 mm quick-firing Nordenfelt/Hotchkiss guns, and two 25mm Nordenfelt guns.